brainhack-school2020/mwmaclean-BHS2020/README.md

 * Bash terminal
 * GitHub
 * How to implement BIDS
-* MRIcroGL
 * Python
-* Docker container to run a preprocessing pipeline using ['this docker image'](https://hub.docker.com/r/gkiar/dwipreproc_fsl-5.0.11_minified)
+* Docker container to run a preprocessing pipeline using [this docker image](https://hub.docker.com/r/gkiar/dwipreproc_fsl-5.0.11_minified)
-* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI)
+* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI) [this docker image](https://hub.docker.com/r/gkiar/dipy_tracking)
 * Jupyter Notebook
-* More coming soon!
+* Nilearn
+* & More!

 ## Conclusion and acknowledgement
 Thanks to the wonderful BrainHack School!